Sections

 • It is possible to recover up to 97% of clean water.

-• Can treat the most complex effluents.
+• Can manage the most complex effluents.

 • Low electricity consumption.